igordall/EPFL_IKEA/README.md

 To analyze the erroneous predictions more closely, we examined the top 10 features that most significantly influence decision-making.
 Notably, these features include common French words such as 'de', 'la', 'les', and 'et'.
 Once again, excluding these stop words proved detrimental to the results, underscoring that our model is heavily influenced by common French articles, prepositions, and conjunctions.
 This leads to misinterpretations of true language difficulties because the distinctions are not well-defined, due to the algorithm's struggle with noisy labels and irrelevant features such as articles and propositions.
 Furthermore, because the model tends to overestimate the importance of common words, small variations in the data can result in the generation of a completely different decision tree.

 These issues highlight the inherent limitations of such classification algorithms in addressing our predictive tasks.
-Below is the code used for our analysis:
+The code utilized for our analysis is provided below:

 ```python
 import pandas as pd